How to Apply

 With a few exceptions, all citizens of countries outside of the European Union (EU), European Economic Area (EEA) and Switzerland are required to pay application and tuition fees for education at the undergraduate and advanced level.

-It is important to know that your application will not be processed until you have paid the SEK 900 (approx. €95) application fee or proved that you are exempted from paying.
+It is important to know that your application will not be processed until you have paid the SEK 900 (approx. €95) application fee or proved that you are exempt from paying.

 You can find more information regarding the fee here.